Welcome to the IF Fund FAQs page!

 What is the ImpactFool (IF) Fund?

-The ImpactFool (IF) Fund is a signature initiative of The Motley Fool Foundation that utilizes a venture philanthropy approach to find, fund, and support early-stage nonprofits that demonstrate great potential for helping Americans take their next step toward Financial Freedom.
+The ImpactFool (IF) Fund is a signature initiative of Fool Community Foundation that utilizes a venture philanthropy approach to find, fund, and support early-stage nonprofits that demonstrate great potential for helping Americans take their next step toward Financial Freedom.
 Its mission is to accelerate the most promising pathways to Financial Freedom for Americans living paycheck-to-paycheck.

 What is an ImpactFool Nonprofit?

 An innovative nonprofit with incredible potential to transform lives and help Americans living paycheck to paycheck take their next step toward Financial Freedom.
-These are the organizations selected to receive funding and support from the IF Fund.
-Learn more about our selection criteria and selection process.

 Why “ImpactFool”?

 Since 1993, The Motley Fool has used “Foolish” naming as part of our overall brand identity.
 The term Fool comes from Shakespeare.
 The Fool was the only member of the court who could speak freely to the King.
-The name, “ImpactFool” continues this tradition, with The Motley Fool Foundation’s focus on having a positive impact on the people we serve.
+The name, “ImpactFool” continues this tradition, with Fool Community Foundation’s focus on having a positive impact on the people we serve.
 Also, it’s an “impactful” pun.

 What areas of impact does the ImpactFool (IF) Fund focus on, and why?

-The IF Fund utilizes The Motley Fool Foundation’s extensive research, expertise, and networks to identify “diamonds in the rough”: innovative nonprofits that hold great promise for impact at scale in the five areas that directly impact an individual’s ability to achieve Financial Freedom: Health, Education, Housing, Work, and Money.
+The IF Fund utilizes Fool Community Foundation’s extensive research, expertise, and networks to identify “diamonds in the rough”: innovative nonprofits that hold great promise for impact at scale in the five areas that directly impact an individual’s ability to achieve Financial Freedom: Health, Education, Housing, Work, and Money.

 Nearly 70% of our country is facing financial challenges that prevent them from reaching their full potential: people who struggle to pay the rent, who have to choose between paying a bill and putting food on the table or who are juggling their own education while also supporting others.
 They face real barriers and obstacles that set and keep them behind, with no end in sight.